Benin Basketball Super League

+The champions of each season qualify for the Road to BAL.

+History

 In 2020 the league became professional as the Benisese government under President Patrice Talon passed a law that required all sports clubs to be operated as companies.
 The move also allowed foreign players to compete in the league.

+Three years later, in May 2023, the league received a substantial subsidy from the Beninese government to further develop the sport in the country.
+The association received $323,000 (100m CFA franc) which was divided over the league and its nine teams.

+For the 2023–24 season, the Super League expanded from 8 to 12 teams, divided in two conferences.

 Current teams

-As of the 2021 season, the Super League consisted out of the following teams:
+As of the 2024–25 season, the Super League consisted out of the following teams: